 - Not to be dried in direct sunlight

-- Sleeveless and short legged gives maximum range of motion
+- Sleeveless and short-legged gives a maximum range of motion

 - Chest to knee area is 5mm thick for extra buoyancy